-Similar to the policy in place for our executive officers, non-management directors are subject to share ownership guidelines adopted by the Compensation and Human Capital Committee in 2004.
-Pursuant to the share ownership guidelines, each non-management director is expected to acquire, within five years after his or her election to the Board, a number of shares having a value at least equal to five times the annual retainer paid to such member for service on the Board.
-The annual retainer was \$90,000 during 2022.
+Similar to the policy in place for our executive officers, non-management directors are subject to stock ownership guidelines adopted by the Compensation and Human Capital Committee in 2004.
+Pursuant to the stock ownership guidelines, each non-management director is expected to acquire, within five years after his or her election to the Board, a number of shares having a value at least equal to five times the annual retainer paid to such member for service on the Board.
+The annual retainer was \$90,000 during 2023.
 The annual retainer is paid in quarterly installments with the first quarterly installment upon election to the Board being paid in Common Stock to assist in meeting the Company's stock ownership expectations (subsequent quarterly payments are paid in cash).
 Such ownership must thereafter be maintained while serving on the Board.
 Shares considered in assessing compliance include any shares which are beneficially owned, directly or indirectly, by the director.
 This includes any cash or RSUs deferred under the arrangements described above but does not include shares available under vested but unexercised options.
 Stock ownership is reviewed annually by the Compensation and Human Capital Committee.
-Based on the closing price of the Common Stock on the Record Date, all nominees are currently in compliance with the stock ownership requirement, but for Ms. Bramman, who joined the Board in 2020 and has until 2025 to comply.
+Based on the closing price of the Common Stock ownership requirement, but for Ms. Bramman, who joined the Board in 2020 and has until 2025 to comply and Mr. Thomas, who joined the Board in January 2024 and has until 2029 to comply.